 Data related to organ donation and transplantation activity are required for the purposes of monitoring, to demonstrate adherence to the national SOP, and to enable the identification of opportunities to improve the care of donors, the donation and transplantation process, and recipient outcomes.
-The Australia and New Zealand Organ Donation (ANZOD) Registry, together with the Australia and New Zealand Dialysis and Transplant Registry (ANZDATA), the Australia and New Zealand Liver Transplant Registry (ANZLTR), the Australian and New Zealand Cardiothoracic Organ Transplant Registry (ANZCOTR) and the Australia and New Zealand Islet and Pancreas Transplant Registry (ANZIPTR), record and report on organ donation and transplantation activities and outcomes within Australia and New Zealand.
+The Australia and New Zealand Organ Donation (ANZOD) Registry, together with the Australia and New Zealand Dialysis and Transplant Registry (ANZDATA), the Australia and New Zealand Liver and Intestinal Transplant Registry (ANZLITR) and the Australian and New Zealand Islet and Pancreas Transplant Registry (ANZIPTR), record and report on organ donation and transplantation activities and outcomes within Australia and New Zealand.

-Through these registries, 1-3 information is made publicly available on:
+Through these registries, information is made publicly available on:

-- The number of organs donated by deceased donors, including a comparison with international donation rates - · Organ donation pathways (e.g. whether donation occurred after brain death or circulatory death, whether donation proceeded and, if not, reasons why)

-- The number of people awaiting transplantation for each organ type - The number of organs transplanted, including reasons why donated organs were not transplanted - Outcomes of organ transplantation.
+- The number of organs donated by deceased donors, including a comparison with international donation rates - Organ donation pathways (e.g. whether donation occurred after brain death or circulatory death, whether donation proceeded and, if not, reasons why) - The number of people awaiting transplantation for each organ type - The number of organs transplanted, including reasons why donated organs were not transplanted - Outcomes of organ transplantation.